Raagl/Stm32-Bootloader/README.md

 user_app.bin
 ```

+4. Enter **Bootloader Mode** by holding the **User Button** while pressing **Reset**.
-4. Run the Python host application.
+5. Run the Python host application.

 ```bash
 python host_py.py
 ```

-5. Select **BL_MEM_WRITE** from the menu.
+6. Select **BL_MEM_WRITE** from the menu.
-6. Enter the application start address (default: `0x08008000`).
+7. Enter the application start address (default: `0x08008000`).
-7. The host transfers the firmware over UART while the bootloader programs it into the internal Flash memory.
+8. The host transfers the firmware image over UART while the bootloader programs it into the internal Flash memory.
+9. After the programming is complete, select **BL_GO_TO_ADDR** from the menu.
+10. Enter the application start address (`0x08008000` by default).
+11. The bootloader validates the application, updates the Main Stack Pointer (MSP), deinitializes the bootloader peripherals, and transfers execution to the user application.

+> **Note:** Ensure that the application is linked to the same start address (e.g., `0x08008000`) specified during programming and execution.
+An incorrect address or linker configuration will prevent the application from starting correctly.

 ---